okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 2. Click _roles_.
 You'll see a list of existing roles
 3. Click the plus button in the toolbar at the top

 You should now see an editing screen with the details of the role you just created.
-You can give it a name and there are a couple of options:
+You can give it a name and there are a few options:
 ![Role details](/role-details.png)

 **Allow Export**
 Referrs to exporting to spreadsheet - see [spreadsheet exports]({{<relref "/docs/integrations/exporting-to-spreadsheet">}})

+**Allow global editing**
+Users with [edit privileges]({{<relref "privileges">}}) on a particular table, when added to this role, will be able to perform global edits on the data.

+To perform a global edit, the user should
+1) filter the view (by typing into the filter boxes at the top of each column) to narrow down the rows to those which should be edited
+2) double click on a column header in a view, to edit the data in that field.
+The field must be from the view's parent table.
+3) click the 'edit filtered' button which appears
+4) type in the value you want to apply and follow through the prompts

 **User Visibility** and **Restrict Data Access**
 These are used to set up [multi-tenanting](#multi-tenanting)